influxdata/docs-v2/content/influxdb/v2.3/influxdb-templates/use.md

 ### Validate a template with the API

-To validate a template with the API, [apply a dry run](#dry-run-a-template-with-the-api).
+To validate a template with the API, [use a template dry run](#use-a-template-dry-run-to-preview-changes).

 ## Use a template dry run to preview changes